 If major healthcare organizations use a particular video conferencing software then you can be pretty sure that it’s compliant with the regulations of HIPAA.

-Essential Features of Video Conferencing Software
+What are the Essential Features of Video Conferencing Software?

 If you’re trying to decide which video conferencing software is the right pick for your business then make sure you’re looking for these essential features.